Internet in the United Kingdom: Other computer networks and protocols

-Peter Collinson brought Unix to the University of Kent at Canterbury (UKC) in 1976 and set up a UUCP test service to Bell Labs in the U.S. in 1979.
+Peter Collinson brought Unix to the University of Kent (UKC/UKnet) in 1976 and set up a UUCP test service to Bell Labs in the U.S. in 1979.
 The first UUCP emails from the U.S. arrived in the UK later that year and email to Europe (the Netherlands and Denmark) started in 1980, becoming a regular service via EUnet in 1982.
 UKC provided the first connections to non-academic users in the early 1980s.
 Several companies established electronic mail services in Britain during the 1970s and early 1980s, enabling subscribers to send email either internally within a company network or over telephone connections or data networks such as Packet Switch Stream.

 In the early 1980s, British academic networks started a standardisation and interconnection effort based on X.25 and the Coloured Book protocols.
 Known as the United Kingdom Education and Research Networking Association (UK ERNA), and later JNT Association, this became JANET, the UK's national research and education network (NREN).
 JANET linked all universities, higher education establishments, and publicly funded research laboratories.
 It began operation in 1984, two years ahead of the NSFNET in the United States and was the fastest X.25 network in the world.

 The National Computing Centre 1976 publication 'Why Distributed Computing' which came from considerable research into future configurations for computer systems, resulted in the UK presenting the case for an international standards committee to cover this area at the ISO meeting in Sydney in March 1977.
 This international effort ultimately led to the OSI model as an international reference model, published in 1984.
 For a period in the late 1980s and early 1990s, engineers, organizations and nations became polarized over the issue of which standard, the OSI model or the Internet protocol suite would result in the best and most robust computer networks.

 Public dialup information, messaging and e-commerce services, were pioneered through the Prestel services developed by Post Office Telecommunications in 1979.

 Commercial networking services between the UK and the US were being developed in late 1990.